 Let us take just one pertinent example, and contemplate how we have been educated to hear music only in the sounds that emanate from a musical instrument, without perceiving how music can be seen and heard all around us; that is, in the shape and movement of clouds, in the way people talk and how they move, in the colours of fruits and vegetables that are displayed in markets, in the light as it reflects on natural surroundings and, even, in the silence of a meditative mind.
 Why haven’t we been educated to see with our ears, and listen with our eyes?
 What is it about the mind of man that causes him to regiment and divide whatever he puts his hands on?

 We seem to have left the inner commons to the blind when it comes to music, and yet it is we who are blind not to hear the music in the wind as it blows across country fields, or in the birds flying and singing, in the rising sun and the waning tide, even in the moment of a heavy storm.
 Of course, if you open your heart and mind to all the music that surrounds you, it will not be music that you hear in a conventional sense, but notes of a different kind.
 It is up to you to gather all those notes into a composition that you hear inwardly, which soon becomes a natural process with facility and practise.
-We could liken the man-made musical instrument to the outer commons, while the inner commons is to be perceived and heard in the way how a tree is formed, for instance, or in the shape of many buildings that surround us.
+We could liken the man-made musical instrument to the outer commons, while the inner commons is to be perceived and heard in the way how a tree is formed, or in the shape of many buildings that surround us.
 Have you ever heard an architect say how a building is like music to his eyes, due to the beauty of its aesthetic design and construction?
 The word ‘beautiful’ is immediately significant whenever the music of the everyday world is contemplated by a person’s eyes.
 Just observe how a person, when listening to inwardly inspiring music, tends to look out of the window at the expansive blue sky, at the vibrant beauty of nature and the alive objects outside.

 Many sounds can also heal through their vibrations, although the sounds produced by humanity today are in a tremendously confused state, as reflected in the tremendous noise that emanates from the frenetic activity of modern societies.
 Observe for yourself how confusion is rife in our consciousness due to the many crises that humanity is moving through at this time, whether they are social, economic, spiritual or otherwise in their nature.
 As a result, the universal ‘note’ that represents humanity and nature as a whole—which corresponds to the note F on a musical scale, or Fa in fixed-do solfège—is vibrating in a profoundly discordant way, thus reflecting the confusion and suffering that is epidemic on our planet.
-The very existence of global poverty emits a note, would you believe, and that note is G minor, for such is the sound that a human heart produces when it feels the pain and drama of our sorrowful lives.
-Even the fact of millions of people dying from hunger each day is audible in a certain note, one that corresponds to D minor.
+The very existence of global poverty emits a note of this kind, and that note is G minor, for such is the sound that a human heart produces when it feels the pain and drama of our sorrowful lives.
+Even the occurrence of millions of people dying from hunger each day is audible in a certain note, one that corresponds to D minor.
 All of these dissonant sounds reflect the culminating crises of our time, as well as the fact that humanity’s old ways are coming to an end.
 Our economy is in crisis; our politics is in crisis; our mode of living is in crisis; even the ‘isms’ that we live and move within are in a state of existential crisis, hence the confusion as we are finally led to accept the necessity of liberating ourselves from the past.
-The time has come for a great expansion of consciousness, so that humanity can change its vibratory note—until a more harmonious note eventuates from all of our ancient pain and confusion, and a shining new civilisation is finally born.
+The time has come for a great expansion of consciousness, so that humanity can change its vibratory note—until a more harmonious note eventuates from all of our ancient pain and confusion, and a shining new civilisation is born.

 Let us take one more example of how the commons is much vaster in its meaning than most people realise, as reflected in the reality of space that contains within itself all that has been created.
 Space is the infinite and eternal sustainer of the planetary commons, for without it there would obviously be no content to what we see around us—no clouds in the atmosphere, no fauna in the forests, no traffic and skyscrapers in city landscapes.
 And yet we have not been educated to look at space, or contemplate the significance of this great entity that we move within and depend upon for our bodily existence.
 Verily indeed is space a Being, alive with its own directive intelligence.
 And within that unquantifiable Being we call space lives many other worlds that are evolving toward an endless perfection, yet remain unseen to the naked eye like gas or CO2 that also needs space to move and exist.
 Between our eyes and stomach, there is space; it is space that gives us composition.
 We move within space, and space moves within us.
-If you are mentally clairvoyant, then perhaps you can see the citizens of ancient civilisations as they used to live—but even the record of that past event is forever imprinted within space, and continues to reverberate throughout time thereby.
+If you are mentally clairvoyant, then perhaps you can see the citizens of ancient civilisations as they used to live—but even the record of that past event is forever imprinted within space, and continues to resound throughout time thereby.
 Therefore one has to enquire: what is the relationship that exists between the evolution of consciousness, the commons and space?

 To be sure, there are myriad hidden aspects of space that our civilisation has yet to discover, or even imagine due to its stubbornly materialistic focus in the present day.
 Our scientists say that without water, no life can exist.
 But it is even truer to say that without space, the spiritual evolution of humanity cannot exist—or evermore proceed on the physical plane.
 Due to the prior existence of space, we have creation.
 Due to the prior existence of space, we have consciousness and evolution.
 Hence it is of momentous importance to recognise that without space, the very idea of the commons would not have arisen within our consciousness (either in its inner or outer manifestations).
 We may compare space per se to the commons per se, and conclude that both of these two realities are ultimately identical.
 We may not see the significance of this observation right now, but a time will surely come when space is understood to hold the utmost profundity for the individual who seeks spiritual awareness of ‘what is’.
 One may presume that space has no beginning and no end, but there is much more mystery behind the existence of space than any cosmologist or metaphysician has ever tried to fathom.
 What an entity is space!
 An entity that can even be talked to, if one were sufficiently evolved.
 All we can intelligibly say is that space exists within itself, where consciousness ‘is not’ and yet ever ‘is’.
 And when humanity begins to open its mind to the higher spiritual verities, it may eventually become common wisdom that space is a blessing of all the blessings within the Laws of Life.